The Early Days

 had increased by the summer term to 49.
 The headmaster was Fr Alphonsus

 Tierney, who in 1952, returned to Douai as headmaster of the senior school.

 Fr.
 Edward Fairhead, Fr.
 Clement Herlihy and Bro. (later Fr.)
 Jerome Richardson,

-together with Mr Johnson, a musician, made up the remainder of the teaching
+together with Mr Johnston, a musician, made up the remainder of the teaching

 staff and Mrs Gillman, an ex military nurse, assisted by Miss Russell looked

 Ditcham House was situated on the South Downs with amazing views

 southwards all the way to the coast at the eastern end of the Isle of

 Wight.
 Much of the surrounding land was managed by the Forestry